Sypnex-LLC/sypnex-os-apps/USER_APP_DEVELOPMENT_GUIDE.md

 > **📦 Official Apps Repository**: You're in the right place!
 This repository contains ready-to-use applications, development utilities, and comprehensive guides for building on Sypnex OS.

-> **🛠️ Development Tools**: For streamlined development, use our [unified CLI](devtools/README.md) which provides a single interface for all development tasks.
+> **🛠️ Development Tools**: For streamlined development, use our [unified CLI](devtools/README.md) which provides a single interface for all development tasks with **100% decoupled** project structure - create apps anywhere!

+> **🎯 Key Innovation**: Our development CLI is completely decoupled from project structure.
+You can create, deploy, and manage apps from any location on your system - no assumptions about where your files should be!

 ## 🚀 Quick Start

-Create your first app in 3 simple steps:
+Create your first app in 3 simple steps (anywhere on your system!):

 ### 1. Create App Structure
 ```